iotaledger/wasp/tools/schema/docs/transfers.md

 }
 ```

-This completes the logic for the 'divide' function.
-In the next section we will introduce
+In the next section we will introduce function descriptors that can be used to initiate
-function descriptors that can be used to initiate smart contract functions.
+smart contract functions.

 Next: [Function Descriptors](funcdesc.md)